 The SFZ Format is widely accepted as the open standard to define the behavior of a musical instrument from a bare set of sound recordings.
 It was created by René Ceballos (founder of RGC Audio™) and is now maintained by Cakewalk™.
 Being a royalty-free format, any developer can create, use and distribute SFZ files and players for either free or commercial purposes.

 The SFZ format consists of one or more text files a set of sound sample files.

 The learn more about SFZ, please visit theres resources:

-- Official SFZ 1.0 specification on Cakewalk™ website.
+- Official SFZ 1.0 specification (archived) previously on Cakewalk™ website.

 - Official SFZ 2.0 specification in chapter 13 and Appendix of the book “Cakewalk Synthesizers: From Presets to Power User – 2nd Edition”. by Simon Cann.
 (No official documentation is available online.)

 ARIA and the SFZ format